ctz/ctz.github.com/_posts/2014-04-03-android-keystore-leak.md

  2. Uninstall `keystore_generate`, reinstall and and run it again.
 Repeat this step a few times, noting down the uids.
  3. Uninstall `keystore_generate`.
- 4. Reboot phone.
+ 4. Reboot device.
 This resets the starting point for `pm`'s free uid search.
  5. Install and run `keystore_list`.
 Note that:
     1. the uid it reports are those you noted occupied[^uidclash] by `keystore_generate` earlier,
     2. and keys it reports are ones actually belonging to `keystore_generate`.